 Nasal Cancer: Studies from many different countries have identified the causative relationship between the long-term inhalation of fine wood dust and nasal cancer.
 This relationship was first identified in woodworkers in Buckinghamshire, England, and has been confirmed in other countries since then.
-The emphasis is on small particles of airborne dust, such as the dust produced by fine sanding the surfaces of wood products.
+The emphasis is on small particles of air- borne dust, such as the dust produced by fine sanding the surfaces of wood products.
 The most important single precautionary measure is the installation of an effective dust extraction system.
-Where airborne dust cannot be avoided, inhalation of dust through the nose or mouth should be avoided by the use of face masks.